baisakhic/baisakhic.github.io/_publications/2019_2_Communities.md

 category: publications
 permalink: publications/dectection_communities
 link: https://ieeexplore.ieee.org/abstract/document/8936304
-excerpt: 'Sureveyed research works on Community Dectection in Large Scale Networks and cateogorized the results into different groups.'
+excerpt: 'A detailed study of both recent and popular research conducted on community detection in networks, categorized by the type of metric used.
+This work discusses the benefits and shortcomings of each metric and attempts to present a comprehensive summary.'
 date: 2019-10-17
 venue: 'IEEE 10th Annual Information Technology, Electronics and Mobile Communication Conference (IEMCON)'
 paperurl: 'http://baisakhic.github.io/files/Communities-Paper.pdf'